jrkerr2/scrape-1234/README.md

 - Add or delete comments as needed/desired

 ## Technical Debt
-- Comment inserts are not working yet; delete will be added later
+- Comment inserts are not working yet; `put route working through Postman, but not through comments form`
+- Delete comments functionality not yet added `nice to have: delete only by auth user`
 - main.handlebars not engaging (?)
-- redirect from scrape intermittently fails
-- no indication to user that new articles are retrieved nor that new articles are not available
+- no indication to user that new articles are retrieved nor that new articles are not available (sort with ID?)
 - modal data passing not working with IDs, only classes; Bootstrap formatting deprecated as a result
 - comment data not cleared after modal close